handsontable/hyperformula/docs/guide/arrays.md

 If you don't use the `ARRAYFORMULA` function, HyperFormula treats [ad-hoc arrays](#about-arrays-in-hyperformula) as [scalars](#about-arrays-in-hyperformula), taking only your ad-hoc array's top-left value.

+To enable array arithmetic globally, set the `useArrayArithmetic` option to `true` in HyperFormula [configuration](../api/interfaces/configparams.html#usearrayarithmetic).

 ## Passing arrays to functions

 When you pass an array as a function's argument, the function returns an array as well.